D10221/react-norouter/readme.md

 inspired by reatc-static-boilerplater

-a minimal, simplistic, route based minis state manager
+a minimal, simplistic, incomplete, route based mini history-state filter

 It("Should work with Electron");

 Status: incomplete, no-tests,

-just started ...
+just started ... and probably already abandoned...